bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kiselev.md

 **Andrei Petrovich Kiselev** wasa Russian mathematician known mainly for his textbooks.

 ### Mathematical Profile (Excerpt):
-* His father Petr Kiselev was born around 1815 and his mother Anna N was born around 1818.
-* Andrei was the youngest of his parents' six children having older siblings Nicholas (born about 1838), Pelagia (born about 1848), Petr (born about 1848), Mari (born about 1850), and Alexandr (born about 1851).
 * Kiselev attended the district school in Mtsensk and from there he went to the Gymnasium in Oryol, the main city in the region.
-* There is no way that Kiselev's family could have afforded to give him this high quality school education but he was able to attend these school partly through the generosity of merchant friends who helped support him and partly through scholarships he was awarded by the schools because of his outstanding performance.
 * It is worth recording at this point that at least two of the mathematics teachers who taught Kiselev during his school years taught from textbooks that they had written themselves.
 * Perhaps this influenced Kiselev to become a writer of textbooks when he himself became a school teacher.
 * At St Petersburg University, Kiselev was taught by a number of world-class mathematicians.